Distance runner Hellen Obiri is moving thousands of miles from her home in Kenya to pursue her marathon ambitions – KION546

 Boulder’s high-altitude, rolling trails and temperate climate make it an ideal location for distance runners.
 There, Obiri will join a relatively new team in OAC, which was launched by the Swiss sportswear brand On in 2020.

-Under Ritzenhein’s guidance, Obiri has already started her marathon program and this week increases her training load from around 110 to 125 miles of running per week.
+Under Ritzenhein’s guidance, Obiri has already started her marathon program and this week increases her training load from 180 to 200 kilometers of running per week.
 She begins the next chapter in her career having established herself as one of the best 5,000 and 10,000-meter runners in the world over the past five years.

 Just last month, she won a silver medal in the 10,000m at the World Athletics Championships — clocking a personal best of 30 minutes and 10 seconds — and has won 5,000m silver medals at the past two Olympic Games to go alongside her two world titles in the event.